 handle.
 These are commonly fitted with a thermometer by the home

 roaster to assess the roast as it progresses.
 This method can

-become tedious since you must continue to stir the coffee as it
+become tedious since you must continue to stir the green coffee as it

-The next step is the electric popcorn popper.
+The next step up is the electric popcorn popper.
 These are

 available throughout the world with a very small investment –

 and are often available in thrift/charity shops even cheaper.

 They are very commonly used and were the mainstay of the